railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 This can be also accomplished from Form view.

-Internal stock moves
+Internal Stock Moves
 --------------------

-.. todo:: --> Example picking zone!

-You should install the stock_location module (Reconfigure wizard, Advanced Routes) if routing products to customers, from suppliers or in your warehouse is determined by the identity of the product itself.
+You should install the :mod:`stock_location` module (from the list of modules, or through Reconfigure wizard, Advanced Routes) if routing products to customers, from suppliers or in your warehouse is determined by the identity of the product itself.

 .. figure:: images/product_location.png
 	:scale: 75